Clarifai/docs/docs/clarifai-basics/community.md

 :::info

-[Click here](https://docs.clarifai.com/portal-guide/data/) to learn more about how to add and make use of your inputs on the Clarifai Community platform.
+[Click here](https://docs.clarifai.com/portal-guide/data/) to learn more about how to add and make use of your inputs on the Clarifai platform.

 :::